matteobettini/professional_website/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: My research is focused on studying cooperation and resilience in multi-agent and multi-robot systems.
+bio: Matteo's research is focused on studying heterogeneity and resilience in multi-agent and multi-robot systems.

 # Interests to show in About widget
 interests:
 - Multi-Robot Systems
-- Multi-Agent Learning and Coordination
+- Heterogeneous Multi-Agent Learning and Coordination
 - Reinforcement Learning
 - Graph Neural Networks